What are overloads and permits?

 Help!
 I’m a CS major!
 Why can’t I register for LMC 3403?

-LMC and CM majors as well as WST and FMS minors need these courses specifically by number to graduate, and we will not lift the major restriction for them at all.
-But it may be possible to lift the major restriction for LMC 2400 in Phase 2.
+LMC and CM majors as well as WST and FMS minors need these courses specifically by number to graduate.
+While we will not lift the major restriction for them generally, it may be possible to lift the major restriction for LMC 2400 and 3314 in Phase 2.

-These courses require permission from the instructor for registration.
-These courses generally only have space for fifteen students each and fill quickly.
-Please contact the professor by e-mail with your GTID to request a permit.
+These courses often require permission from the instructor for registration, though some may offer waitlisting.
+These courses generally only have space for 12-15 students each and fill quickly.
+Please check OSCAR to see if the course is waitlisted.
+If it’s not, contact the professor by e-mail with your GTID to request a permit.

 Help!
 I'm an LMC or CM major and need permits in other disciplines!
 How can I find out where to get them?